cyberark/conjur/policy-guide.md

 {% include policy-element.md element=site.data.policy.policy %}

-# Putting it together
+# Nesting policies with `!include`

 Individual policy files can be combined together into a top-level Conjurfile using the `!include` directive.
 If `!include` is used from within the body of a policy, the included policy statements are owned by the policy role, and namespaced by the policy id.
+Otherwise, they are simply evaluated at the global scope.

 {% highlight yaml %}
 - !include groups.yml